sanand0/tools-in-data-science-public/project-llm-analysis-quiz.md

 ## API Endpoint Quiz Tasks

+> ![WARNING] This evaluation will start at Sat 29 Nov 2025 at 3:00 pm IST and end at 4:00 pm IST.

 Your API endpoint will receive a POST request with a JSON payload containing your email, secret and a quiz URL, like this:

 ```jsonc